 If you’re here reading this today, it’s pretty obvious which road they traveled.
 Brett and McKenzie felt an innate sense of obligation to continue the Monts family tradition and protect the land.
 And, so in an effort to carry on the legacy of those that came before them, they decided to turn the page and begin a new chapter for this historic property.
 Some days, they wonder why they didn’t take the easier route.
 But, spend some time at The FARM and we think you’ll agree they made the right decision.
 It’s a pretty special spot.

-We look forward to welcoming you to The FARM in the spring of 2021!
+We look forward to welcoming you to The FARM in 2021!